SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex2/README.md

     ![](./images/14.png)
     </kbd>

 12. By clicking on this status (hyperlink) we get details on when the instance creation was initiated.
-Once the instance is created, status will be changed to Running.
+Once the instance is created, the status will be changed to Running.
     <kbd>
     ![](./images/19.png)
     </kbd>